Water voles: advice for making planning decisions

 When to ask for a survey

-You should ask for a survey if distribution and historical records suggest water voles may be present - you can search the National Biodiversity Network Atlas by species and location.
+You should ask for a survey if distribution and historical records suggest water voles may be present.
+You can search the National Biodiversity Network Atlas by species and location.

 Absence of a record does not mean there are no water voles.
 It could mean there is no survey data available for that location.

-- silty shore banks for burrowing or earth for digging
+- soft earth banks for burrowing

 - wide swathes of soft vegetation growing from the banks and in the water

-- slow-flowing water courses of varying depths
+- slow-flowing water courses or clustered ponds and wetlands of varying depths

 - places for water voles to escape from predators